The Art of Water War

 We had horseshoe tournaments at camp, sandcastle building, played bocce, and set up a beaver slide with an overturned raft….

-A man is pouring water on a boy on a raft.
-Good times.
+A man is pouring water from a bucket on a raft